-- Undergraduate students and taught postgraduate students are normally allowed to use other higher education libraries free of charge during the vacations (the dates of which are defined by the host institution).
+- Undergraduate students and taught postgraduate students are normally granted reference use of other SCONUL HE libraries free of charge during the summer vacations of the host institution.
 If you request admittance to another library you should be prepared to present proof of your current membership of the university of Bath.
 A current library card will normally be acceptable, provided that it shows the holder as an undergraduate or taught postgraduate.
 Sometimes it may be necessary to show evidence of when your course ends.

 All students and staff: To visit the British Library reading rooms in St. Pancras, you must apply to the British Library for a Reader Pass.
 This will allow you to access the reading rooms for reference purposes only.
 You can either apply by posting an application form or by visiting the British Library.
 If you apply by post, you should expect to wait at least 10 working days before receiving a reply.
 If your application is approved, you will be expected to take identification with you when you visit the library.
 More information including how to apply for a Reader Pass.
 Also view the British Library Catalogue.

 A social sciences library in London that is open to the public.
 To access items from the special collections, you will need to request these in advance.
 More information.

 A public library in London that specialises in business studies.
 More information.